Over 71% of our Year 6 students who sat the 11+ exam in September 2019 secured offers of a place at grammar school.

 How do we prepare our pupils for 11+ success?

 We have built preparation for 11+ success into our curriculum throughout our Prep School, with our experienced teachers delivering specific 11+ preparatory work to pupils from Year 2.
 Our Year 5 pupils taking the 11+ examinations will take part in preparation lessons ahead of the summer holiday during the last two weeks of the Summer term.
 For our Year 6 pupils, much of the curriculum will be collapsed in the first two weeks of the Autumn term to allow relevant pupils to prepare for the 11+ examinations.

-- From September 2019, we will be offering additional tutoring sessions for all pupils in Years 4 & 5.
-These will take place outside the school day, be led by our current teachers and at a significantly lower cost than external tutoring companies.
-Pupils will work in these small tutorial groups for 10 weeks per term.
+We offer additional tutoring sessions for all pupils in Years 4 and 5.
+These take place outside the school day, are led by our current teachers and are charged at a significantly lower cost than external tutoring companies.
+Pupils work in these small tutorial groups for 10 weeks per term.
 As well as this, we run three-day accelerated classes for Year 5 pupils towards the end of the summer holiday, ahead of the 11+ examinations in the first two weekends of the Autumn term.

 Additional resources have been brought in to ensure a rigorous focus on the key demands of the 11+ examinations.
 These resources develop core skills in vocabulary and numerical understanding in a way beyond the standard test books obtained from retailers.